 Product managers can look at priorities and decide what to build, Success managers can see which customers are getting what they want, Sales can see what you have planned and share that with prospects.

-If you add your team members as customers, they can't access any of the core functionality of Pendo Feedback.
-They won't be able to access the reports, and they won't have any visibility on metrics, engagement, or customer insights.
+If you add your team members as visitors, they can't access any of the core functionality of Pendo Feedback.
+They won't be able to access the reports and they won't have any visibility on metrics, engagement, or customer insights.

 This effectively means your organization won't be getting as much value from Pendo Feedback as it could be.